inbo/coding-club/docs/index.md

 - How to read the data from this awkward text format provided by VMM?
 - What is the purpose of the `%>%` operator?
 - How can I JOIN two tables in R?
-- How to convert some scatterd code into a reusable R function?
+- How to convert some scattered code into a reusable R function?
 - How to wrangle my data to a format that can be used as input for a glm?
 - How to extract data from a database using R
 - How to setup a Rmarkdown file mixing text and code?